 - 1.2.1 How Services work under Pandora FMS

 - 1.2.4 How to read service values

 - 1.2.7 Service grouping

 A service is a way to group IT resources based on their features.

 A service could be an official website, a CRM system, a support application, or even printers.
 Services are logical groups which can include hosts, routers, switches, firewalls, CRMs, ERPs, websites and of course, different other services.

-In Pandora FMS, the services are represented as a group of monitored elements (modules, agents or other services) whose individual status affects in a certain way the global performance of the service that is provided.
+In Pandora FMS, services are represented as a group of monitored elements (modules, agents or other services) whose individual status affects in a certain way the global performance of the service provided.

 1.2 Services under Pandora FMS

 Basic monitoring in Pandora FMS consists of collecting metrics from different sources, representing them as monitors (modules).